-Did you know that every Thursday and Saturday morning a cool team of Leeuwin Lions are working for you to combat litter. waste and landfill and giving you some cool change when you take part in Containers for Change".

-Most likely, you regularly use your Council Yellow Recycling bin for paper and cardboard and glass, however, you could take your recycling efforts to the next level and help out your household bills, your community and the planet.
+Lions are working for you to combat litter. waste and landfill and giving you some cool change when you take part in Containers for Change".
+Most likely, you regularly use your Council Yellow Recycling every Thursday and cool team of Leeuwin bin for paper and cardboard and glass, however, you could take your recycling efforts to the next level and help out your household bills, your community and the planet.
 Start collecting your eligible containers and set up your "cool change" practice next to your household bins and earn 10c per eligible container.
 Please make sure all are clean and washed with any lids removed.